-There are four submenus under the Forwarding menu (shown in Figure 4-31): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu as shown above: Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.

-4.8.1 Virtual Servers
+4.9.1 Virtual Servers

-Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-32).
+Choose menu "Forwarding→Virtual Servers", and then you can view and add virtual servers in the next screen as shown below.
 Virtual servers can be used for setting up public services on your LAN.
 A virtual server is defined as a service port, and all requests from Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP address because its IP address may change when using the DHCP function.